Medical and Scientific Advisory Board

 Dr. Fogel is a board-certified psychiatrist and psychoanalyst practicing in the Boston area.
 She completed her degree and her medical training at Cornell University.
 Dr. Fogel went on to complete a psychiatry residency at Columbia University and the New York State Psychiatric Institute.
 Since graduating from residency, Dr. Fogel developed an interest and expertise in perinatal and reproductive psychiatry.
-In addition to her private practice, Dr. Fogel is an Assistant Professor of Clinical Psychiatry at Columbia, where she supervises psychiatric residents and also teaches and supervises fellows at the Women’s Program.
-Dr. Fogel is also a faculty member at the Columbia University Center for Psychoanalytic Training and Research, where she teaches and serves on the executive council.
+In addition to her private practice, Dr. Fogel was an Assistant Professor of Clinical Psychiatry at Columbia, where she supervised psychiatric residents and also taught and supervised fellows at the Women’s Program.
+Dr. Fogel was also a faculty member at the Columbia University Center for Psychoanalytic Training and Research, where she taught and served on the executive council.
 Dr. Fogel has had a long-standing interest in integrative and alternative methods for healing but immersed herself more fully in functional medicine and alternative modalities after her youngest son regressed into autism around the age of 2.
 She now integrates an aggressive focus on nutrition and toxicity in her work with patients and in her own life.
 She is delighted to be a part of Documenting Hope and hopes to inspire and empower parents to become active agents in their children’s healing.

 JULIE MATTHEWS, BS, NC